csb21jb/Teen-Cybercamp/README.md

 2. Automates the installation and setup of Docker containers and a custom yaml file for easy container setup and teardown (Juice Shop, Metasploitable2, a Custom CTF)
 3. Automates the setup or over 100 usernames and passwords for student use of a linux system to SSH into.
 4. Creates fake logs on the system to enable tool creation to parse through logs.
+5. **NOTE: There are credentials written directly into the setup script which is insecure.
+This is the easiest method in setting up multiple users and is meant to be setup and burned down, so use at your own risk**

 ## **Prerequisites**